jawj/NSMutableAttributedString-InlineStyles/README.md

 NSMutableAttributedString+InlineStyles
 ---

-Simple inline formatting for `NSMutableAttributedString`.
+Simple inline formatting for `NSMutableAttributedString` in one screenful of code.

     Applies *bold*, /italic/, _underline_, -strikethrough-, ^superscript^ and ~subscript~ styles.
     Handles */nested/* and *overlapping /styles* properly/.